...

 Black-Colored-Circle

-Black color mainly indicates pure chemical substance in a box or bag.
+What is the reason behind black colored circle on food packaging?
+The answer is simple, black color mainly indicates pure chemical substance in a box or bag.
 So, packaging containing pure chemical material can be printed with a black dot to help people know about the nature of the product.

 Yellow Colored Circle